sensu/sensu-docs/content/sensu-core/1.9/guides/intro-to-handlers.md

 ---
 title: "Intro to Handlers"
-description: "Sensu event handlers take action on events produced by check results.
-For example, handlers can send email alerts, create or resolve incidents, and store metrics."
+description: "Learn about Sensu handlers, which take action on events produced by checks.
+Handlers can send email alerts, create or resolve incidents, and store metrics."
 product: "Sensu Core"
 version: "1.9"
 weight: 6